Read The White Paper Now!

 Thinking More Inclusively About Data

 Leveraging rich data with population health strategies can help healthcare organizations achieve value-based care goals.
-In fact, most chief information officers (CIOs) see population health strategies as a crucial part of their 2017 strategic healthcare information technology (IT) development plans, according to a recent focus group focus group conducted by Transcend Insights.
+In fact, most chief information officers (CIOs) see population health strategies as a crucial part of their 2017 strategic healthcare information technology (IT) development plans, according to a recent focus group conducted by Transcend Insights.

 However, if care teams expect to take full advantage of advanced analytics and emerging prescriptive platforms, they will have to think more inclusively about data.
 This means that their systems should be able to aggregate data from a wider number of sources and apply analytics to pinpoint key areas of focus.